Chart Color Schemes

 Mount Barker is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Mount Barker's dwelling structures, as per the latest Census, consisted of 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Adelaide metro's 92.4% houses and 7.6% other dwellings.
+In comparison, Adelaide metro had 95.2% houses and 4.8% other dwellings.
 Home ownership in Mount Barker stood at 26.3%, with mortgaged dwellings at 46.1% and rented ones at 27.6%.
-The median monthly mortgage repayment was $1,647, below Adelaide metro's average of $1,733.
-Median weekly rent in Mount Barker was $350, matching the Adelaide metro figure.
-Nationally, Mount Barker's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,647, lower than Adelaide metro's $1,733.
+Median weekly rent in Mount Barker was $350, matching Adelaide metro's figure.
+Nationally, Mount Barker's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing